robin-raymond/zax.io/strong-weak.md

 doSomething : ()(a : A* strong) {
     // probe `a` to see if it is indeed within a `B` type and if so then
-    // return a pointer to a B type b := (a outerlink B*) lifelink a
+    // return a pointer to a B type and create a `strong` pointer from `a` b := (a outerlink B*) lifelink a
 }